David Cerulli Studio

 …drawing, for me, is the beginning of everything.”
 Ellsworth Kelly

 Drawing helps me better understand the patterns, textures, shapes and structures found all around us.
 It is a way for me to slowly discover internal and external forms or to work quickly to simply record an impression.
-The results can either be a faithful reproduction of what is being observed or used as a point of departure to explore, modify, combine, interpret what is seen.
-Whether it is a finished product or used as a reference source for making paintings or sculptures, drawing acts as the underlying support structure upon which my art works are planned and built.
+The results can either be my interpretation of what is being observed or used as a point of departure to explore, modify, combine, interpret what is seen.
+Whether it is a finished product or used as a reference source for making paintings or sculptures, drawing acts as the underlying support structure upon which my art works are planned and made.

 PAINTING

-The paintings, whether monochromatic or full color, combine abstraction with elements found in nature.
-It seems to me that art in its essence is the merging of the natural world with the less obvious underlying abstract forms in order to produce something unique.
+My working method for creating paintings combines abstraction with elements found in nature.
+It seems to me that art in its essence is the merging of the natural world with its less obvious underlying abstract forms in order to produce something unique.
 It is this process, which continues to intrigue, inspire and confound me, that keeps me working.

 SCULPTING